-Five faculty and more than 10 staff members at VIGH and the Department of Biomedical Informatics directly support Global Health Informatics projects in LMICs.
+Five faculty and more than 10 staff members at VIGH and the Department of Biomedical Informatics directly support Global Health Informatics projects in low- and middle-income countries (LMICs).
 Activities include:

 Clinical mHealth Initiatives: With support by AbbVie Foundation, Astra Zeneca, Regenstrief Institute Inc., and Medtronics Foundation, faculty at VIGH helped develop and implement several mobile applications in the Kenyan setting that formed the foundation for the mUzima suite of mobile applications.
 These applications have been used during screening of over 1 million people for HIV in Western Kenya.
 The Mobile Clinical Decision Support tools were recognized by the mHealth Alliance / Rockefeller Foundation / UN Foundation as being among the most innovative mHealth Solutions.
-The mUzima suite of applications is currently being used by community health workers and clinic health providers in Kenya for the care of patients with hypertension and diabetes and will be leveraged for this proposal. mUzima has functionality for data collection, data retrieval, store-and-forward tele-consultation, media management and clinical decision support, among others.
+The mUzima suite of applications is currently being used by community health workers and clinic health providers in Kenya for the care of patients with hypertension and diabetes. mUzima has functionality for data collection, data retrieval, store-and-forward tele-consultation, media management and clinical decision support, among others.

 For our Avante Zambezia project for HIV care in Mozambique, we support SMS-based mobile technologies for HIV care and data collection.

-mLearning Initiatives: Our faculty have worked with Kenya’s Ministry of Health to develop an open-source mLearning application for training on the use of chlorhexidine for cord care, leveraging the Moodle platform.
-We have also spearheaded use of mLearning / eLearning for Health Informatics courses at Moi University.
+mLearning Initiatives: Our faculty worked with Kenya’s Ministry of Health to develop an open-source mLearning application for training on the use of chlorhexidine for umbilical cord care, leveraging the Moodle platform.
+In addition, implementation of mLearning / eLearning strategies for Health Informatics courses at Moi University was led by VIGH faculty member, Dr. Martin Were.

 Strengthening Mozambican Capacity in Strategic Information Systems under the President´s Emergency Plan for AIDS Relief (PEPFAR) CDC-GAP (Were, Co-Investigator)

-Under this award VIGH will be subcontracted by UCSF to provide technical assistance to the Mozambican Ministry of Health related to roll-out of its electronic patient tracking system as well as in-country capacity to conduct implementation science research and quality assurance.
+Under this award VIGH is subcontracted by UCSF to provide technical assistance to the Mozambican Ministry of Health related to roll-out of its electronic patient tracking system as well as in-country capacity to conduct implementation science research and quality assurance.

 Health Informatics Training and Research in East Africa (HI-TRAIN) Norad (QZA-0484: Were, PI)